olliegardner/seminar-roulette/timelog.md

 - _1.5 hour_ Made changes to conclusion chapter of dissertation that supervisor suggested.
 - _0.5 hour_ Added three new unit tests to cover the managers.py file.

+### 1 Apr 2021

+- _2 hour_ Made changes to evaluation chapter of dissertation that supervisor suggested.

+### 2 Apr 2021

+- _2 hour_ Started adding new section in design that discusses an example of Matrix Factorisation via Singular Value Decomposition.

+## Week 25

+### 5 Apr 2021

+- _1.5 hour_ Finished writing new section in design that discusses an example of Matrix Factorisation via Singular Value Decomposition.